 Individual car manufacturers will use different symbols for the coolant warning light, so it’s a good idea to familiarise yourself with the car’s manual or ask a member of Eden’s staff to show you when you take delivery of your new car or are next in for a service.

-Some cars and vans which do not have a separate engine temperature gauge will show the symbol lit up in blue when the car is cold.
+Some cars and vans which do not have a separate engine temperature gauge will show the symbol lit up in blue when the car is at freezing point.
 This is nothing to worry about – it merely shows the engine is warming up and is not yet at its ideal working temperature.
 When it shows, it is good practice not to put the engine under too much strain as the oil will not be able to offer the maximum protection and you may use more fuel.

-The light may also show amber, which means the coolant level is low, or red, which means it is below the minimum or the car is overheating.
+The light may also show amber, which means the car coolant level is low, or red, which means it is below the minimum or the car is overheating.

 If the light is red, you should pull over as soon as it is safe to do so and switch off the engine.
 If the coolant level is low or there is another problem with your cooling system, you could cause serious damage by continuing to drive.
 Then you can do some basic checks yourself or call for help.